Nintendo Switch: Understanding Save Data Backups, Upgrading Memory Card

 In gaming, it goes without saying that save files are the most sacred piece of data.
 If you’ve logged hundreds of hours into a single game, there’s nothing more painful than getting your save data corrupted or lost.
 This is why the Xbox One and the PlayStation 4 have evolved in a way that these consoles allow save game data to be saved on the cloud, so as to avoid these heartbreaks, in case of bug-related issues, natural accidents, or console thefts.

 The Nintendo Switch’s way of handling save game data, however, is a little disquieting.
 All save game data on the Nintendo Switch are written on the local 32 GB memory system.
-And Kotakuhas found out that there is no way to back-up, transfer, or copy your save game data into the Micro SD, the cloud, or any other device.
+And Kotaku has found out that there is no way to back-up, transfer, or copy your save game data into the Micro SD, the cloud, or any other device.
 This is unlike the Wii U and the Nintendo 3DS, which both allowed users to transfer and backup save data, just in case some unforeseeable event transpires.

 If you check the Nintendo Switch’s Data Management FAQ page, you’ll confirm for yourself that all save game data are stored on the console’s system memory.
 If you eat up the whole 32 GB, there is no other way to proceed other than deleting data stored on the system to make room for new ones.